ravangen/graphql-rate-limit/examples/multiple/README.md

 #### Step 3: Execute GraphQL operations

-Server is configured to allow `books` to be queried once every 15 seconds and twice every 60 seconds.
+Server is configured to allow `books` to be queried once every 15 seconds and three times every 60 seconds.
 Sample query:

 ```graphql
 {